pearcej/cppds/_sources/BasicDS/SimulationPrintingTasks.rst

 -  What if it is Saturday and students are not needing to get to class?
    Can they afford to wait?

--  What if the size of the average print task decreases since Python is such a powerful language and programs tend to be much shorter?
+-  What if the size of the average print task decreases since C++ is such a powerful language and programs tend to be much shorter?

 These questions could all be answered by modifying the above simulation.